 Find more info & resources here for cancer Survivors (anyone who has heard the words ‘you have cancer’) and view all CANSA’s Fact Sheets & Position Statements, which provide general information regarding cancer, conditions giving rise to cancer, coping with cancer, cancer screening, types of cancer, cancer treatment, nutritional guidelines for cancer patients, possible carcinogens and information on how to reduce cancer risk.

 CANSA’s Fact Sheets & Position Statements are provided for general information purposes only, and to state our stance on particular matters.
 We do not specialise in treatment of cancer.
 It is therefore important to discuss any questions which may arise with the appropriate specialists.

 You can contact us via Facebook, Twitter or Instagram.
 Alternately, send a message via our website or email email@example.com (general queries) or firstname.lastname@example.org (advocacy related queries e.g. access to treatment)

 CANSA offers multi-lingual support on WhatsApp: 072 197 9305 for English and Afrikaans, and WhatsApp: 071 867 3530 for Xhosa, Zulu, Sotho and Siswati.

 Call CANSA’s toll free line on 0800 22 66 22

 Care & Support Service

-Contact your local CANSA Care Centre for information regarding dealing with your diagnosis or coping with side effects of treatment: we are able to assist with wigs, prostheses, medical equipment hire, stoma products / care, lymphoedema management, wound care, home based care.
+Contact your local CANSA Care Centre for information regarding our care & support services helping you to deal with your diagnosis or coping with side effects of treatment: we are able to assist with wigs, prostheses, medical equipment hire, stoma products / care, lymphoedema management, wound care, home based care.
 Staff may also refer patients to experts in the community, for example, where physical rehabilitation is required.